Table of Contents

 So, it just sounds logical that if you keep your dentures inside of your mouth while sleeping, they will stay moist and wet.
 Logic tells us that your mouth may offer the perfect environment to keep your false teeth in good condition.

 So… can you wear dentures to bed?
-You really shouldn’t sleep with dentures.
-In this article, we will explain why it is not a good idea to sleep with your dentures in your mouth.
+No, you really shouldn’t sleep with dentures.
+There are several reasons why wearing dentures at night is not a good idea.
+In this article, we will explain why it is not a good idea to sleep with your dentures in your mouth and how you should care for them nightly.

 Can You Sleep With Dentures In Your Mouth?